 The Vice President of Human Resources reviews the formal complaint, conducts an impartial fact finding investigation of the complaint, and recommends corrective action on behalf of the District.
 Corrective action involving a recommendation for staff or student disciplinary action shall be referred to the appropriate vice president(s) for further action.
 To the extent possible, all unlawful discrimination or sexual harassment complaints filed under this process shall be investigated within a maximum of ninety (90) calendar days of receipt.
 If circumstances beyond the control of the District prevent the completion of an investigation within 90 calendar days, the Vice President of Human Resources will notify the State Chancellor's Office and the complainant (see "Extensions" below).
-Upon completion of the investigative report to the State Chancellor's Office.
+Upon completion of the investigation, the Vice President of Human Resources will forward a copy of the investigative report to the State Chancellor's Office.